| | Because in our 12 months in government we set an

 We will continue with steps we had initiated to protect the unique beauty

 of our tropical reefs and corals and other marine lives.
+We will strengthen the role of the National Trust in

+preserving our national heritage.
 We will ensure that development of Fiji's natural

 resources is only carried out after careful consideration of the